 Group coverage

-Life insurance coverage offered by an employer, union, or organization.
-It is often easier to qualify for than an individual life insurance policy but doesn’t provide the amount of coverage most people need.
+Life insurance coverage offered by an employer, union, or organization, where one policy provides insurance coverage for mulitiple people.
+It’s often easier to qualify for than an individual life insurance policy but doesn’t provide the amount of coverage most people need.
 Group coverage is best utilized as supplemental life insurance coverage.

 Guaranteed issue

-A type of life insurance that the insurer must issue if you can afford to pay the premiums.
-Applications for guaranteed issue policies cannot be rejected based on medical history or risky hobbies that might normally warrant a rejection from a life insurance application.
+A type of life insurance that the insurer must approve.
+Applications for guaranteed issue policies cannot be rejected for any reason, including medical history or risky hobbies.

 A policy with a “no-lapse” guarantee as long as you pay the premiums.
 Guaranteed universal life insurance policies cover you for your entire life, but the premiums are lower than traditional whole life policies because there is no cash value.